Good Manufacturing and Distribution Practices

 To make this agreement operational, teams from the EU national competent authorities, European Commission, European Medicines Agency and the US FDA have been working intensively on auditing and assessing the respective supervisory system.

-Mutual recognition covers medicinal products for human use with the exception of vaccines, plasma derived medicinal products, and investigational medicinal products (clinical trial material).
+Mutual recognition currently covers medicinal products for human use with the exception of vaccines, plasma derived medicinal products, and investigational medicinal products (clinical trial material).